 High-quality content is extremely valuable for a website and content marketing is one of the best approaches for retailing your website and business online.
-Posting regular and relevant information on your website not only helps to boost search engine optimisation (SEO) but also lends a hand in positioning yourself as an expert in your field.
+Posting regular and relevant information on your website helps to boost search engine optimisation (SEO) and also helps in positioning yourself as an expert in your field.
 However, when content is done wrong, it can have detrimental effects on your website.

 This is why content marketing should be at the heart of any digital campaign.
 Behind every great brand is a wealth of valuable and relevant content that really connects with the company’s audience.
 But you may still be wondering, why is content marketing SO important?

 Content: any information that lives on the web and can be consumed on the web